nemo0622/pokeemerald-expansion/README.md

                 - Unlocks Strength outside of battle
     - Furthest south in the Sea of Ilios is the island of Kaptara, based on Crete
         - MapSec: Named the Pidima Sea, the southern section of the Sea of Ilios
-        - Covered in Minoan-inspired ruins, like Irene Isle
+        - Covered in Minoan-inspired ruins
         - Split between east and west, bisected by Palati, based on Knossos
             - Gym 7: Ermo, the Flying gym leader
                 - Based on Hermes, always running around and flying on his Pokémon
                 - Team: Dragonite, Honchkrow, Pelipper, Noctowl, Jolteon, and Kilowattrel (level 35-37)
                 - Unlocks Fly outside of battle
-    - After Gyms 5-7 are defeated, player backtracks through Sofos City and further east to a crossroad in Absol's Drop
+    - After Gyms 5-7 are defeated, player backtracks through Sofos City and further west to a crossroad in Asfal Hills
     - South from this is Port Pello, based on Megara
         - Probably story here, gearing up for final showdown with evil team
     - Head West of Port Pello, through Polemos Pass, then South through the Nyx Trail